Larry Slawson received his Masters Degree at UNC Charlotte. He specializes in Russian and Ukrainian History.

 Upon reaching full maturity, the Blue Marlin has very few natural predators due to its enormous size.
 However, large sharks and killer whales have been known to feed on the marlin periodically.
 Marlins are actually more likely to be killed by fishers and an array of diseases/parasites that include digenea, didymozoidea, gillworms, tapeworms, roundworms, spiny-headed worms, copepods, and barnacles.

-Habitat and Geographic Distribution
+Habitat and Geographical Distribution

 The Blue Marlin is considered a pelagic and migratory species, and is typically found in warm, tropical waters around the world.
 In the Atlantic Ocean, the marlin is predominantly located around areas corresponding to 45 Degrees North to 35 Degrees South Latitude, whereas marlins in the Pacific favor the latitudes of 48 Degrees North to 48 Degrees South.
 In these offshore areas, the Blue Marlin generally prefers deeper depths, as well as various underwater environments that include drop-offs, canyons, seamounts, and ridges.